CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: Related work

 \textbf{Retrieval in the Scientific Domain.} Information retrieval in the scientific domain has attracted increasing attention in recent years.
 Early work \cite{el2011beyond} proposed recommendation methods for scientific articles using features such as citation links and shared authorship.
 Motivated by the multifaceted nature of scientific texts, aspect-based representations have been explored \cite{jain2018learning, neves2019evaluation, chan2018solvent, kobayashi2018citation, mysore2021multi}.
 Another line of research emphasizes the importance of research concepts-aware representation \cite{kang-etal-2024-taxonomy, kang2025improving}, to which CASPER belongs.
-Our work introduces several key innovations over prior approaches: 1) we propose a sparse retrieval model, whereas existing work focuses on dense retrieval; 2) CASPER is trained end-to-end and learns to discover concepts directly from data, while prior methods rely on external systems (such as LLMs) for their concept representation.
+Building upon the foundations laid by prior studies, our work introduces two key distinctions: 1) we propose a sparse retrieval model, whereas existing work focuses on dense retrieval; 2) CASPER is trained end-to-end and learns to discover concepts directly from data, while prior methods rely on external systems (such as LLMs) for their concept representation.

 Regarding the supervision signals to train scientific IR models, existing research have introduced citation-based document representations \cite{cohan-etal-2020-specter, singh-etal-2023-scirepeval}, where models are trained on pairs of papers linked by a citation.
-However, citation links can be a noisy proxy for semantic relevance, therefore \cite{mysore2021multi} propose co-citation, a more accurate source of supervision.
+However, citation links can be a noisy proxy for semantic relevance, therefore \citet{mysore2021multi} propose co-citation, a more accurate source of supervision.
 Another source is user queries and interaction data, exemplified by SciRepEval Search \cite{singh-etal-2023-scirepeval}.
 Our work leverages \textit{scholarly references}, which we define as signals within the literature that connect and describe academic articles at the concept level.
 These signals are not only easy to obtain, but are also rich as they capture research concepts of articles in different settings.